karenpayneoregon/teach-sqlite/BackupDatabaseSampleApp/readme.md

 ﻿# About

-An example to show how to backup a SQLite database.
+An example to show how to [backup](https://learn.microsoft.com/en-us/dotnet/standard/data/sqlite/backup) a SQLite database.

+SeriLog logs success and failures to a log file.

 On first build a folder named Backups is creating from the following in this project file.